-To determine managers' degrees that they like working with people and tasks was determined by visiting managers when they were at work for request them to fill out specially designed questionna e which allow managers to reflect how they stand with respect to their concern for ncern for production according to Managerial Grid from Robert R. Blake and people an in T.R.N.C. service sector.
-Jane S. N rusing on behaviours toward people and other rest of the statements are stateme I tasks.
-Managers assigned a number to each statement by using the focusi nich starts at never and finish at always time interval.
+To determine managers' degrees that they like working with people and tasks was determined by visiting managers when they were at work for request them to fill out specially designed questionnaire which allow managers to reflect how they stand with respect to their concern for people and concern for production according to Managerial Grid from Robert R. Blake and Jane S. Mouton in T.R.N.C. service sector.

+Questionnaire that was used has eighteen statements about leadership behaviours.
+Half of the statements are focusing on behaviours toward people and other rest of the statements are focusing on toward tasks.
+Managers assigned a number to each statement by using the frequency scale which starts at never and finish at always time interval.
 Then the addition of numbers multiplied by 0,2 to get final score for people and tasks separately.
-And then final ore plot on a graph that has vertical axis for people and horizontal axis for task.
+And then final score plot on a graph that has vertical axis for people and horizontal axis for task.
 The area has an intersection point is manager's leadership style (see appendix A).